rturnq/jqtmpl-compiler/README.md

 ## License

-**dependify** is Copyright (c) 2015 Ryan Turnquist and licensed under the [MIT license](http://opensource.org/licenses/MIT).
+**jqtmpl-compiler** is Copyright (c) 2015 Ryan Turnquist and licensed under the [MIT license](http://opensource.org/licenses/MIT).
 All rights not explicitly granted in the MIT license are reserved.